JesusBejar/JesusBejar/README.md

 🎓 &nbsp;I'm currently studying Software Development at the Brigham Young University - Idaho.\
 🌱 &nbsp;I'm on track for learning more about MERN fullstack development and .NET fullstack development.\
-📖 &nbsp;In my free time, I read the Book of Mormon, the Bible as well as books on philosophy and I also exercise (running, weights, bball).\
+📖 &nbsp;In my free time, I read the Book of Mormon, the Bible, as well as books on philosophy and I also exercise (running, weights, bball).\
 ✉️ &nbsp;You can shoot me an email at israelbejarii@gmail.com!
 I'll try to respond as soon as I can.\
 🗣️ &nbsp;I speak english, yo hablo español y eu falo português (ainda estou aprendendo)!